 Demand in the North American Class 4-8 commercial vehicle market began to recover in the second half of 2020 following an anticipated market decline in the first half of 2020 that was deepened by the impact of the COVID-19 pandemic.
-Market conditions have improved since then for commercial vehicles in addition to the automotive, sport utility vehicle and off-highway markets served by Sypris Technologies.
-While there is growing evidence of a slowing North American economy, the outlook for the remainder of 2022 for the commercial vehicle market indicates strong demand with Class 8 production expected to be up 15% over 2021 due to pent-up demand, capacity shortfalls and carrier profitability.
-Additionally, we believe that the market diversification Sypris Technologies has accomplished over recent years by adding new programs in the automotive, sport-utility and off-highway markets has benefited and will continue to benefit the Company as demand for our products in these markets has experienced less volatility than the Class 8 commercial vehicle market.
+Market conditions have improved since then for commercial vehicles in addition to the automotive, sport utility vehicle and off-highway markets also served by Sypris Technologies.
+While there is growing evidence of a slowing North American economy, we believe that the market diversification Sypris Technologies has accomplished over recent years by adding new programs in the automotive, sport-utility and off-highway markets has benefited and will continue to benefit the Company as demand for our products in these markets has experienced less volatility than the Class 8 commercial vehicle market.

-Reduced travel, business closures, and other economic impacts related to the COVID-19 pandemic suppressed oil and natural gas demand, which had adversely impacted the oil and gas markets served by our Tube Turns® brand of engineered product lines.
-This caused major pipeline developers to significantly scale back near-term capital investments in new pipeline infrastructure, which resulted in reduced demand for our products for the oil and gas markets during 2021 and the first half of 2022.
+Reduced travel, business closures, and other economic impacts related to the COVID-19 pandemic suppressed oil and natural gas demand, thereby adversely impacting the oil and gas markets served by our Tube Turns® brand of engineered products.
+This caused major pipeline developers to significantly scale back near-term capital investments in new pipeline infrastructure, which resulted in reduced demand for our products for the oil and gas markets during 2021 and the first nine months of 2022.
 Sales in this market are dependent on, among other things, the level of worldwide oil and gas drilling, the price of crude oil and natural gas and capital spending by exploration and production companies and drilling contractors.
-The U.S. land average rig count continues to be below pre-pandemic levels, but rose 13% in the second quarter of 2022 compared to the first quarter of 2022.
-As commodity prices improve and activity increases, we currently expect customer demand in this market to increase in 2022 compared to 2021.
+The U.S. average land rig count continues to be below pre-pandemic levels, but rose 42% in the third quarter of 2022 compared to the third quarter of 2021.
+As commodity prices improve and activity increases, particularly in liquefied natural gas ("LNG") shipments to Europe, we currently expect customer demand in this market to increase in the fourth quarter of 2022 compared to same period of 2021.
 However, the conflict between Russia and Ukraine has led to disruption, instability and volatility in global markets and industries that could negatively impact our operations.